AkhilGNair/recipes/lamb.md

 After the meat has softened

- - A lot of water will have been released.
-Allow this to boil off on a high heat
- - As the sauce thickens, add garam masala and red chilli powder to taste
+ - Thicken the sauce, add garam masala and red chilli powder to taste
    - About a spoon of garam malasa was added, and quarter red chilli
  - Add some sliced green chilli to desired heat and simmer
    - Also added another spoon garam masala for my benefit :)